Harley 45 Engine Teardown and Inspection

 The breather valve is an integral part of the scavenger pump.
 The small screen between the breather valve and crankcase port will be cleaned or replaced.

-Harley 45 engine cases are held together with two bolts that thread into the case, and five studs with nuts on either end.
+Harley 45 cases are held together with two bolts that thread into the case, and five studs with nuts on either end.

 With the help of a gasket scraper and light hammer, the right case separated from the left case.

-Remove Flywheel Assembly
+Remove Flywheel Assembly From Case

 Remove Tappet and Tappet Blocks

-I decided to stop and put the the right-side engine case back into the container of oil, where it soaked for another two weeks.
+I decided to stop and put the the right-side engine case back into the tub of oil, where it soaked for another two weeks.
 But even after the second soaking, three of the four valve tappets and blocks wouldn't budge.

 Next, the engine case was placed in an oil drain pan, then sprayed down with penetrant.
-Every morning, I'd spray them down, and then again in the evening.
-After a week's time, they still wouldn't move.
+The next few mornings, I'd spray them down again, and then again in the evening.

-Finally, I heated the valve tappets and blocks with a torch (Map gas), then slowly tapped them out with a hammer and punch.
+After heating with a torch (Map gas), they were slowly tapped out with a hammer and punch.

 A tappet removal tool is required to remove tappet from the block.

-The tappet removal tool (Harley #11960-38) fits 1938-1973 Harley 45 Flatheads, also fits UL and VL big-twin flatheads.
+The tappet removal tool (Harley #11960-38) fits 1938 through 1973 Harley 45 Flatheads, as well as UL and VL big-twin flatheads.

-Engine Parts Inspection
+Parts Inspection

-The cam cover cleaned up nicely.
+The gear cover cleaned up nicely.

 Related Articles:

-Harley 45 Bottom End Rebuild
+Harley 45 Bottom End Assembly

 Harley-Davidson WLA Military Bike